Spotted Lanternfly Inspires Montgomery County Photographer To Create Mini Horror Film

 “There was 20 of them in here the other day,” he said.

-The Spotted Lanternfly has been a nuisance, to put it nicely, since 2014.
+The spotted lanternfly has been a nuisance, to put it nicely, since 2014.

-In the past few months, the population has exploded with sightings of the red backed bug now common even in the concrete jungle that is Philadelphia.
+In the past few months, the population has exploded with sightings of the red-backed bug now common even in the concrete jungle that is Philadelphia.

 The invasive insect destroys crops and trees.